Amazon facial recognition thinks 28 Congressmen look like known criminals -- at default settings

 Should Congress regulate facial recognition?
 Microsoft thinks so, and now 28 members of Congress have some very personal food for thought -- 95-percent confidence threshold or no.

 Update, 11:07 a.m.
 PT: Two of the Congressmen who were mismatched with mugshots, Reps.
-Jimmy Gomez and John Lewis, have requested an immediate meeting with Amazon CEO Jeff Bezos to "address the defects" of its facial recognition technology, according to an official letter obtained by BuzzFeed News.
+Jimmy Gomez and John Lewis, have requested an immediate meeting with Amazon CEO Jeff Bezos to "address the defects" of its facial recognition technology, according to an official letter obtained by BuzzFeed News and CNET.

+Update, 12:04 a.m.
+PT: Three more Congressmen have sent Amazon CEO Jeff Bezos an additional letter with questions about the facial recognition tech.
+Also added that Amazon's tech appears to have over-represented people of color, according to the ACLU.

 Discuss: Amazon facial recognition thinks 28 Congressmen look like known criminals -- at default settings